 BHA will give prompt written notification to the selected owner(s) of a PBV program award.
 The award notice will include the number of vouchers awarded by bedroom size, any conditions or expiration date of the award, and state the deadline by which the project owner must enter into an agreement to enter into HAP or AHAP contract.
-BHA will also notify in writing all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner(s).
+BHA will also notify in writing all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner(s) and post the selection on the BHA website.